openstack/governance/resolutions/20200803-distributed-project-leadership.rst

 revert to the PTL model by creating a change to `projects.yaml` to remove the "leadership_type: distributed" line in the team's configuration.
-This change should have at least a +1 from all the people currently serving as liaisons, including the `release liaison`_ for the project team, which might not be in the `governance` repo.
+This change should have at least a +1 from all the people currently serving as liaisons, including the :repo:`openstack/releases/src/branch/master/data/release_liaisons.yaml` for the project team, which might not be in the `governance` repo.
 It must also get a +1 from the future PTL, listed in the same change.

 A project team may change their opt-in status only once a release cycle, to ensure that the elections officials have clarity on which project teams need PTL